Atari Flashback: Atari Flashback 2

-The Atari Flashback 2 was released in August 2005, as an improved version of its predecessor.
-It retailed for $30, and includes 40 built-in Atari 2600 games.
+The Atari Flashback 2 was released in August 2005 as an improved version of its predecessor.
+It retailed for $30 and included 40 built-in Atari 2600 games.
 It is a small near-replica of the 2600, about two-thirds the size of the original.
 Its controllers are also replicas of the 2600 joysticks.
 The 2600 and Flashback 2 controllers are compatible with both systems.

 Instead of switches, the Flashback 2 console has several buttons, some of which are used to adjust power and reset it.
 A "select" button is used to choose between single-player and multiplayer modes, for certain games that offer the latter.
 Two other buttons are used to adjust the joystick difficulty for the left and right controller respectively.
 An AV cord is hardwired into the back of the console.
 The back also has a switch to toggle games between color and black-and-white.

 Vendel and Legacy Engineering returned to develop the Flashback 2.
 In designing it, Vendel relied on materials from his Atari History Museum.
 He recreated the original Atari hardware on a single chip, allowing games to run as they originally did.
 The console's hardware makes it easy to mod.
 The Flashback 2's motherboard can be altered to accept 2600 cartridges, a concept that the console was designed around.

 The Flashback 2 was better received compared to its predecessor.
 John Falcone of CNET praised the controllers and considered them the best aspect of the console.
 The Flashback 2 sold 860,000 units in the United States.
 A PAL version was never released.
 The console was discontinued in 2006.

 In 2011, Atari Interactive filed a $30 million lawsuit against Tommo, accusing the latter of knowingly selling pirated Flashback 2 consoles.